For your next vacation adventure, are you interested in joining an organized tour of the American West?

 “I’m from Ireland.”

 Wait — no, it can’t be!
 I scanned the group and repeated what they said internally… and I was right.
-Apart from Audrey, I was the only American on this tour of the American West!
+Apart (yes, I spelled that right — my English teacher taught me apart vs. a part!) from Audrey, I was the only American on this tour of the American West!

 The next week consisted of camping bliss, hiking Yosemite, eating delicious food, and catching up on sleep on the tour bus.
 During our 8-day tour, I learned a few key differences between American life and European life.
 Here are the top three, mixed in with descriptions of what we saw and did on the tour, so you can get a flavor for what it was like.